-Continuing law allows a legal aid society that operates within the state to apply to the Ohio Legal Assistance Foundation for financial assistance from the Legal Aid Fund to be used for the funding of the society during the calendar year following the calendar year in which the application is made.
-The Ohio Legal Assistance Foundation is required by continuing law to determine whether each applicant is eligible for financial assistance and by prior law to allocate moneys contained in the Legal Aid Fund twice each year for distribution to applicants that filed their application in the previous calendar year and were determined to be eligible.
-The act requires the Foundation to allocate the moneys in the Legal Aid Fund monthly, rather than twice each year.
-Under prior law, all moneys contained in the Fund on January 1 of a calendar year had to be allocated, after deduction of the costs of administering the provisions governing legal aid society funding and the programs regarding IOLTA and IOTA accounts, and the moneys had to be distributed accordingly on January 31 of that calendar year.
-The act provides that all moneys contained in the Fund on the first day of each month, rather than on January 1 of a calendar year, must be allocated after deduction of the specified costs.
-The act also removes the January 31 distribution provision and replaces it with the distribution provision described below.
-Prior law also provides that all moneys contained in the Fund on July 1 of that calendar year had to be allocated, after deduction of the costs of administering those sections that are authorized by R.C.
-120.52, and had to be distributed accordingly on July 31 of that calendar year.
-The act removes this provision in its entirety.
-The act provides that the moneys allocated each month must be distributed accordingly not later than the last day of the month following the month the moneys were received.
+Current law allows a legal aid society that operates within the state to apply to the Ohio Legal Assistance Foundation for financial assistance from the Legal Aid Fund to be used for the funding of the society during the calendar year following the calendar year in which the application is made.
+The Ohio Legal Assistance Foundation is required to determine whether each applicant is eligible for financial assistance and to allocate moneys contained in the Legal Aid Fund twice each year for distribution to applicants that filed their application in the previous calendar year and were determined to be eligible.
+The bill requires the Foundation to allocate the moneys in the Legal Aid Fund monthly, rather than twice each year.
+Under current law, all moneys contained in the Fund on January 1 of a calendar year must be allocated, after deduction of the costs of administering the provisions governing legal aid society funding and the programs regarding IOLTA and IOTA accounts, and the moneys must be distributed accordingly on January 31 of that calendar year.
+The bill provides that all moneys contained in the Fund on the first day of each month, rather than on January 1 of a calendar year, must be allocated after deduction of the specified costs.
+The bill also removes the January 31 distribution provision and replaces it with the distribution provision described below.
+Current law also provides that all moneys contained in the Fund on July 1 of that calendar year must be allocated, after deduction of the costs of administering those sections that are authorized by R.C.
+120.52, and must be distributed accordingly on July 31 of that calendar year.
+The bill removes this provision in its entirety.
+The bill provides that the moneys allocated each month must be distributed accordingly not later than the last day of the month following the month the moneys were received.

-Continuing law requires that, in making the allocations, the moneys in the Fund that were generated from fees charged by a municipal court, county court, or court of common pleas, the moneys generated from IOLTA and IOTA accounts, and, under prior law, all income generated from the investment of such moneys had to be apportioned in a specific manner.
-The act removes the requirement that the income generated from the investment of those moneys be so apportioned.
+Current law requires that, in making the allocations, the moneys in the Fund that were generated from fees charged by a municipal court, county court, or court of common pleas, the moneys generated from IOLTA and IOTA accounts, and all income generated from the investment of such moneys must be apportioned in a specific manner.
+The bill removes the requirement that the income generated from the investment of those moneys be so apportioned.

-Prior law also required that moneys allocated to eligible applicants be paid twice annually, on January 31 and July 31 of the calendar year following the calendar year in which the application is filed.
-The act modifies this provision by requiring that the moneys be paid monthly beginning the calendar year following the calendar year in which the application is filed.
+Current law also requires that moneys allocated to eligible applicants be paid twice annually, on January 31 and July 31 of the calendar year following the calendar year in which the application is filed.
+The bill modifies this provision by requiring that the moneys be paid monthly beginning the calendar year following the calendar year in which the application is filed.